-Much of my current research uses experimental methods from the cognitive sciences to explore questions of philosophical interest to aestheticians.
-So, for example, a recently published journal article, ‘Mere Exposure to Bad Art’ (British Journal of Aesthetics 2013), explores the interaction between artistic quality and the mere exposure effect.
+Sometimes I use experimental methods from the cognitive sciences to explore questions of philosophical interest to aestheticians.
+So, for example, a co-authored journal article, ‘Mere Exposure to Bad Art’ (British Journal of Aesthetics 2013), explores the interaction between artistic quality and the mere exposure effect.
 The mere exposure effect is a well-established psychological phenomenon whereby repeated exposure to a stimulus enhances people’s attitudes towards it.
-Some sceptics about artistic value and canonicity are impressed by research which suggests mere exposure to works of art increases liking for them— the phenomenon might seem to provide an explanation of canonicity that makes no reference to value or quality.
+Some skeptics about artistic value and canonicity are impressed by research which suggests mere exposure to works of art increases liking for them— the phenomenon might seem to provide an explanation of canonicity that makes no reference to value or quality.
 But our research suggests that mere exposure to bad works of art, such as the paintings of Thomas Kinkade, decreases liking for them.
-The results, then, provide the basis for a response to one argument for aesthetic scepticism.
+The results, then, provide the basis for a response to one argument for aesthetic skepticism.

-One experimental project in progress uses psycholinguistic methods to explore the semantics of aesthetic adjectives—a key issue for philosophical aestheticians.
-I have been working with a collaborator, Dr Shen-yi Liao, to adapt an established method of investigating the context-sensitivity of adjectives to an online environment.
+Another experimental project used psycholinguistic methods to explore the semantics of aesthetic adjectives.
+I worked with a collaborator, Dr Shen-yi Liao, to adapt an established method of investigating the context-sensitivity of adjectives to an online environment.
 The results of our research suggest that aesthetic adjectives such as ‘beautiful’ and ‘ugly’ function neither like paradigmatic relative (and context-sensitive) gradables such as ‘tall’ nor like paradigmatic absolute, and arguably non-context sensitive, gradables such as ‘spotted’.
-Our first paper coming out of this project, ‘Aesthetic Adjectives: Experimental Semantics and Context-Sensitivity’ was recently published in Philosophy and Phenomenological Research.
-Another paper on that topic, ‘Aesthetic Adjectives Lack Uniform Behavior’, which we co-authored with Louise McNally, is forthcoming in Inquiry.
-Other ongoing experimental projects explore folk attitudes towards aesthetic testimony and the nature of art concepts.
+‘Aesthetic Adjectives: Experimental Semantics and Context-Sensitivity’ was published in Philosophy and Phenomenological Research, and another paper on that topic, ‘Aesthetic Adjectives Lack Uniform Behavior’, which we co-authored with Louise McNally, was published in Inquiry.
+Dr. Liao and I also co-authored a paper with Joshua Knobe on art concepts.
+I also worked with two psychologists, Pam Birtill and Beth Armstrong, on an experimental project about the interaction of values in the domain of food.

 To get a sense of my view of the relationship between philosophical aesthetics and empirical research, see this very short piece from 2014.

-Jon Robson and I just published an article in the Journal of Aesthetics and Art Criticism, ‘Taste and Acquaintance’, which explores the epistemology of gustatory judgments.
-This latter topic (and the philosophy of food more broadly) is a relatively new interest of mine and stems from my development of two new classes on the philosophy of food at Leeds and the University of Colorado.
+Jon and I also published an article in the Journal of Aesthetics and Art Criticism, ‘Taste and Acquaintance’, which explores the epistemology of gustatory judgments.
+I also co-authored an essay on aesthetic and ethical interaction in the case of food.
+This latter topic (and the philosophy of food more broadly) is a relatively new interest of mine and stems from my development of classes on the philosophy of food at Leeds and the University of Colorado.

 European Commission FP7-PEOPLE-2012-IIF Grant, “Experimental Philosophical Aesthetics and Human Nature”, 2013-2015.